Lyr-7D1h/living_space/README.md

 Make creatures with different characteristics that will interact with each other, create offsprings, build and procreate.

 ## Ideas
-- creature
-  - color
-  - behavior characteristics
-  - tendencies
-  - make connections with other creatures
 - procreate with other creatures
 - on death explode color to neighboring tiles
-- different color space
 - add anti-aliasing
 - Running canvas state on a server
 - Make steps independent of fps